enmasseio/babble/README.md

   Factory function to create a new Babbler.
 - `babble.run(callback: Function [, next: Block]) : Action`
   Factory function to create an Action block.
-The provided callback function is called as `callback(message)` and should not return a result.
+The provided callback function is called as `callback(response, context)` and should not return a result.
 - `babble.decide(callback: Function) : Decision`
   Factory function to create a Decision block.
-The callback function is called as `callback(message) : Block`, and must return an instance of `Block` (an Action, Reply, or Decision).
+The callback function is called as `callback(response, context) : Block`, and must return an instance of `Block` (an Action, Reply, or Decision).
 The returned block is used as next block in the control flow.
 - `babble.reply(callback: Function [, next: Block]) : Reply`
   Factory function to create a Reply block.
-The provided callback function is called as `callback(message)`, where `message` is the latest received message, and must return a result.
+The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
 The returned result is send to the connected peer.

 Babble contains the following prototypes.
 These prototypes are normally